 When you’re caught by the Detroit police with drugs in your possession, assumptions may be made about your intentions.
 Unfortunately, the police likely won’t give you time to explain yourself when illegal substances are present.
 Even if you weren’t using the drugs or the drugs weren’t yours, you may get charged with a drug-related crime.

-At Schwartz Criminal Defense Firm, we understand that there’s more to the story than the drug crime you’ve been charged with.
+At Schwartz Law Group, we understand that there’s more to the story than the drug crime you’ve been charged with.
 When you approach us with your case, we’ll listen to your explanation and use the details from your arrest to form a strong criminal defense.
 Having a Detroit drug lawyer from our team support you in court can be the key to getting your charges reduced or dismissed.

 The state of Michigan outlines various drug crimes you can commit.
 There are also levels of controlled substances, and your drug crime will be more severe when the drug crime you commit involves a more dangerous substance.